-Reservations can be made over the telephone for both the vehicle and passenger only ferries (During the summer season, reservations are recommended for the high speed ferry ATHENA).
+Reservations can be made over the telephone for both the vehicle and passenger only ferries (During the summer season, reservations are recommended for the high-speed ferry ATHENA).
 When making a vehicle or passenger reservation over the telephone, tell the reservation agents your accessibility requirements and they will assist you in choosing the right vessel for your needs.
 When making passenger reservations online, we recommend choosing the M.V.
 BLOCK ISLAND or ATHENA.

-Persons who are deaf or hard-of-hearing may be connected to our reservation call center through a third party provider of text telephone relay service (TRS).
+Persons who are deaf or hard-of-hearing may be connected to our reservation call center through a third-party provider of text telephone relay service (TRS).
 Please contact your TRS provider, and ask that they contact us at (866) 783-7996 or (401) 783-4613, for all of your reservation needs (vehicle and passenger).

 Please note: Vessel schedules are subject to change without notice.
 Please call ahead to verify specific vessel departure times: (866) 783-7996 or (401) 783-4613.

 We recommend that you arrive at the terminal at least 30 minutes prior to your departure time.
 When you arrive at the terminal it is important to tell the booth attendant your accessibility requirements so they can stage your vehicle in the correct lane.
 When purchasing your ticket, advise the ticket agent of your requirements and they will verify that you have been properly staged for boarding.
-For walk on passengers, please inform the ticket agent of your requirements, and you will offered boarding assistance.
+For walk on passengers, please inform the ticket agent of your requirements, and you will be offered boarding assistance.

 Upon boarding the vessel, notify the terminal employee or vessel crewmember collecting tickets of your accessibility requirements.
 This will assist them in choosing the most convenient location to park your vehicle.
-If you need any assistance during the trip, please notify a crewmember.
+If you need any assistance during the trip, please notify a crewmember

 The following safety information is normally provided through the public address system at the beginning of each ferry crossing.
 It is provided here for the hearing impaired:

 Welcome aboard the Block Island Ferry.
 Because sea conditions may be rough, we ask that passengers keep their movement throughout the vessel to a minimum.
 If you need assistance please contact one of our uniformed crewmembers.
-This thirteen mile trip will take approximately fifty five minutes, at a speed of 16.5 knots.
+This thirteen mile trip will take approximately fifty-five minutes, at a speed of 16.5 knots.
 Coast Guard regulations require that we inform you as to the locations of life preservers on the vessel.
 Life preservers, with posted instructions are located on all passenger decks, in lockers that are clearly marked.
 We ask that you do not open these lockers unless instructed to do so by the crew.
 For your safety and the security of the vessel, regulations require that passengers remain topside and off of the vehicle deck while the vessel is underway.
-Passengers are asked to keep carry on luggage with them at all times during the trip.
+Passengers are asked to keep carry-on luggage with them at all times during the trip.
 We encourage you to report any suspicious activity to the nearest crewmember.
 Smoking is permitted on exterior decks only.
 For your safety, we request that all passengers use caution when opening exterior doors and remain clear of all stairways until the vessel is secured to the dock.
 We also ask that you keep your children from running, while the vessel is underway, and that you keep your pets leashed and off of the tables and seats.
 We hope that you have an enjoyable trip and thank you for sailing on the Block Island Ferry.